2 kids among 5 hurt when truck crashes into flea market - NewsBreak

 2 kids among 5 hurt when truck crashes into flea market

-NEWTON, N.C.
-(AP) — Police said two small children were among five people hurt when a truck crashed into a flea market in North Carolina.
+NEWTON, N.C. — Two small children were among five people hurt when a truck crashed into a flea market in North Carolina, police...www.wral.com

-The Hickory Daily Record reported that Newton police said an 83-year-old man lost control of his truck on Thursday and hit an appliance display in the open-air flea market at the American Legion Fairgrounds in Newton.
+NEWTON, N.C. — Two small children were among five people hurt when a truck crashed into a flea market in North Carolina, police...www.wral.com

 Comments / 0